-- (iii) resolutions of disputes which from time to time arise under chicken growing contracts or otherwise arise between Inghams and a grower or growers; and - (b) enter into agreements collectively negotiated between Inghams and the Applicant relating to the matters described at subparagraph (a) above; and - (c) give effect to agreements collectively negotiated between Inghams and the Applicant relating to the matters described at subparagraph (a) above,

-In all cases as the representative of the Current Growers and future growers
+- (a) collectively bargain with Inghams in relation to: - (i) growing fees and other terms and conditions of chicken growing contracts; - (ii) adjustment and review of growing fees and other matters arising from time to time under/or in relation to terms of chicken growing contracts; and - (iii) resolution of disputes which from time to time arise under chicken growing contracts or otherwise arise between Inghams and a grower or growers; - (b) enter into agreements collectively negotiated between Inghams and the Applicant relating to the matters described at subparagraph (a) above; and - (c) give effect to agreements collectively negotiated between Inghams and the Applicant relating to the matters described at subparagraph (a) above, in all cases as the representative of the current growers and future growers.

-Growers who elect not to negotiate collectively will be free to opt out of the collective process and negotiate with Inghams individually.
+Growers who choose not to negotiate collectively will be free to opt out of the collective process and negotiate with Inghams individually.

-- 24. The Applicant is not seeking authorisation to engage in any collective boycott activity. - 25.
+- 23. The Applicant is not seeking authorisation to engage in any collective boycott activity. - 24.
 We have not considered each of the above arrangements separately in our analysis.
 In practice, we view the arrangements as providing the Association with the ability to collectively bargain on behalf of its members.